 - 55% of our student population is classified as under-represented minorities, and 46% are first-generation college students.

-- UB students represent more than 90 countries.
+- UBalt students represent more than 90 countries.

 Can I meet with someone to have a further conversation?Absolutely!
 Our admission counselors are available to meet with you.
-We can accommodate most meeting times—either at our office or, in some cases, we can come to you.
-To set up a meeting, please contact the Office of Admission at 410.837.4777 or firstname.lastname@example.org.
+We can accommodate most meeting times - to set up a virtual meeting, please contact the Office of Admission at 410.837.4777 or firstname.lastname@example.org.